m&a community logo

 After this, the due diligence process begins with attorneys, accountants, tax consultants, and other professionals involved.

-When the due diligence is complete, participants of the mergers and acquisitions deal prepare a final agreement.
+When the due diligence is complete, M&A process participants prepare a final agreement.
 The type of agreement depends on the transaction structure.

 Such a contract always focuses on the following terms: